 Areas of Expertise, Research, Writing, and Teaching

-Anglicanism, pastoral theology, professional ethics for pastors, popular culture
+Anglicanism, practical theology, popular culture